vinceskahan/v5wiki/Watts-and-lux.md

 # Meta

 Authored by user Greg Troxel, from an [email exchange](https://groups.google.com/d/msg/weewx-user/vPkAixmKba8/-HJnGPxHGgAJ).
-Edited over time, likely also by others
+Edited over time, likely also by others.

 # Irradiance and Illuminance are not the same thing